Medacorp/Luigi-s-Mansion/Documentation/Save data.md

 {
     current_data:{}, //The currently loaded mansion data.
 Exists in current state only, saving appends it to mansion_data. mansion_data:[], //Other mansions' data.
 For example, the original mansion, while the hidden mansion is loaded.
-Only data for mansions that got loaded but not cleared are stored here. money_grabbed:[ //All money grabbed by players.
+Only data for mansions that got loaded but not cleared are stored here. money_grabbed:{ //All money grabbed by players.
-        {
-            uuid:[I;], //The player's UUID.
         total:X, //The total amount of G excluding the final 3 0s.
+Decreases when money is dropped.
-            money: { //Individual item types grabbed.
+        money: { //Individual money item types grabbed.
-                <namespace>: {
+            <namespace>: { //Money items belonging to this namespace.
-                    <id>:X //How many times this item type has been grabbed by this player.
+                <id>:X //How many times this item type has been grabbed by players.
+Decreases when dropped.
             }
         }
-        }
-    ],
+    },
-    ghosts_caught:[ //All ghosts defeated by players.
+    ghosts_caught:{ //All ghosts defeated by players.
-        {
-            uuid:[I;], //The player's UUID.
         total:X, //The total amount of ghosts defeated.
         caught: { //Individual ghost types defeated.
+            <namespace>:{ //Ghosts belonging to this namespace.
-                <id>:X //How many times this ghost type has been defeated by this player.
+                <id>:X //How many times this ghost type has been defeated by players.
             }
+        },
+        boos:{ //Flags of Boo names that have been captured.
+Unused in vanilla, used by 3DS Remake to show them in the Boo painting.
+            <namespace>:{ //Boos belonging to this namespace.
+                <id>:Xb //A Boo.
             }
-    ],
+        }
+    },
     portrait_ghost_ranks:{ //The highest rank each portrait ghost has been portrificationized as.
         <name>:Xb //A portrait ghost portrait and its rank. -1b is not obtained.
     },
     mansion_ranks_achieved:{ //The mansion ranks a mansion got cleared with.
         <rank>:Xb //A rank and if it has been obtained.
+    },
+    portrait_ghosts_defeated_in:{ //What portrait ghosts have been defeated in what mansions.
+        <namespace>:{ //Portrait ghosts belonging to this namespace.
+            <id>: [ //A portrait ghost.
+                {
+                    mansion:{ //The mansion this portrait ghost has been defeated in namespace:"luigis_mansion", //The mansion namespace.
+                        id:"normal" //The mansion ID.
+                    },
+                    <difficulty>:{ //3DS REMAKE EXCLUSIVE: Portrait battle result of this difficulty in this mansion.
+                        speed:X, //The fastest time this portrait battle was cleared in. health:X //The best instance of lowest health of any attempt.
+                    }
+                }
+            ]
+        }
     },
     high_scores:[ //High scores obtained
         {